shahdivax/VoiceEnabled_Chatbot/README.md

 ```
 pip install -r requirements.txt
 ```
+Note: Installing `PyAudio` might require additional steps on some systems.
+If you encounter any issues during the installation, please refer to the [PyAudio documentation](https://people.csail.mit.edu/hubert/pyaudio/) for platform-specific instructions.

 4. Obtain your OpenAI API key from [OpenAI Platform API Keys](https://platform.openai.com/account/api-keys) and set it as an environment variable: